qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ## Qiy Node

-This section describes the Qiy Node related schemas.
+This section contains the Qiy Node related schemas.

 ### Qiy Node Credential

-See [openapi.json]#components/schemas/qiy-node-credential

-### Python
+A Qiy Node Credential consists of:
+* an [RSA Private Key]
+* a [Qiy Node Id], a [uuid],
+* a [Transport Password], a [uuid]

+For details, please refer to [openapi.json]#components/schemas/qiy-node-credential.

-In Python, an [RSA Private Key](../Definitions.md#rsa-private-key) can be generated and saved as follows:
+In Python, an [RSA Private Key] can be generated and saved as follows:

 ```
 from cryptography.hazmat.backends import default_backend